rijoshrc/podio-auth/README.md

 * `hook/disable` : Remove all hooks from Podio apps that listed in the `podio_hooks` table.
 * `cron/hook` : Use this url as a cron job.
 It will check for inactive hooks in apps and enable them.

 After adding the hooks, make sure all hooks are verified.
 The hook url will be `handle/{app_id}/hook`.
 All the hooks from Podio will be entered into the `podio_requests` table and trigger the hook processing url.
 This will help to process hooks asynchronously.
-Follow the steps add hook processing.
+Follow the steps to continue with the hook processing.
 * Create new controller and extend `PodioAuth\Controllers\HookController`.
 * Add function to process the hooks.
 ```